KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/text-editordevelopment-environment---atom.md

 ### Required Plugins:

-For Mac, go to the `Atom` menu and choose `Preferences`.
-In Windows, you can select `Preferences` under the `File` menu.
+For Mac, navigate to `Atom` menu and select `Preferences`.
+In Windows, navigate to `File` menu and select `Settings`.
 This will open the settings where you'll choose `Install` from the left side
 ![](/assets/packageInstall.png)

 * **Emmet** – speed up your coding with auto completion in HTML and CSS code